coreyMerritt/da-covid-data-exploration/README.md

 This project was created as a learning excercise to build skills in data analytics and SQL querying.

-The CSV file was provided by [Our World in Data](ourworldindata.org/covid-deaths) and the SQL queries written against the data were created by myself.
+The CSV file was provided by [Our World in Data](ourworldindata.org/covid-deaths) The SQL queries written against the data and the visualization were created by myself.

 An interactive dashboard can be found here: [Dashboard](https://public.tableau.com/app/profile/corey.merritt5468/viz/COVIDData_17090071351950/Dashboard)